Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

-In order to determine the exact role of the AGN in the overall galaxy evolution, it is essential to separate the AGN contribution from the normal star formation activity.
-To decouple two components, we can use three distinct methods:\\ (i) {\it Specific emission lines ratio} - Fine structure radiation in optical and infrared wavelength are reliable tracers of excitation state of the ISM in galaxies.
-A classification based on two independent line ratios can help to segregate AGN and \sfgs.
-For instance, investigating [OIII]5007\AA/H$\beta$ versus [NII]6584\AA/H$\alpha$ \citep[][BPT]{BPT} diagram will lead to distinguish the photoionization, derived from normal HII regions, from power-law continuum generated by AGNs.
-Unfortunately, galaxies undergoing merger event suffer from dust obscuration in optical wavelength that limits the efficiency of such diagnostics.
+In order to determine the exact role of the AGN in the overall galaxy evolution, it is essential to separate the AGN contribution from the star formation activity.
+To decouple these two components, three distinct methods can be used:\\ (i) {\it Specific emission lines ratio} - Fine structure radiation in optical and infrared wavelength are reliable tracers of excitation state of the ISM in galaxies.
+A classification based on two independent line ratios can help to distinguish AGN from star forming galaxies.
+For instance, it is possible to separate the main mechanism responsible for the excitation of the gas, between normal HII regions, objects photoionized by AGN, and shockwave heating by star formation, using [OIII]5007\AA/H$\beta$ versus [NII]6584\AA/H$\alpha$ diagram \citep[][BPT]{BPT}.
+Unfortunately, galaxy mergers suffer from dust obscuration, especially at optical wavelengths, reducing the efficiency of such diagnostics; although a complete misclassification of AGN is unlikely \citep{Veilleux20021, LaMassa2012}.